veeneck/ryan.blog/content/blog/a-lot-changes-in-six-years.md

 ![](/uploads/2018/04/29/fnse.png)

-### The Design Process

-Compare screenshots before and after.
-Explain how it sucks.

 ### Responsive Sucks

 For a second, I was so happy because everything seems to be supported by every browser.
 The days of old IE testing are over.
 The holy grail has been obtained.
 Wrong.
 Instead, every annoyance with browser testing has now been transferred one-to-one with an annoyance of responsive design.